 For proper instructions, one needs to talk about the engagement of the lats (Latissimi dorsi), hand placement, alignment of the spine, head position, core engagement, knee lockout, pressure prevention on the lower back and knees.
-You should provide little tips that can prevent pressure and increase performance like:
+You should provide little tips that can prevent undue pressure, and increase performance, like:

-- hands on the inside of the leg and not on the outside
+- Hands placed on the inside of the legs and not the outside

-- bumping the hips in the air before going out or in
+- Bumping the hips in the air before the legs come out or in

 has your trainer ever called out any of these cues?

-Also important to know is that the movement and tips change depending on the speed you perform the Burpee at.
+It’s also important to know that the movement and tips change depending on the speed you perform the Burpee.
 If you’re performing them at top speed you’ll want to keep the elbows soft upon landing but there is more to it than just that.

-Technique is number one to prevent all kind of issues, Core Strength comes second to avoid lower-back issues, and leg strength comes third to prevent knee issues.
+Proper technique is number one to prevent all kinds of issues, core strength comes second to avoid lower-back issues, and leg strength comes third to prevent knee issues.

 What Areas Are Affected When Done Wrong?

 Let’s dive into a bit more details on why Burpees, when done incorrectly, can be bad for you and what areas they affect.
-The knees, lower back, and shoulders are the three main areas people generally will experience issues.
+The knees, lower back (lumbar), and shoulders are the three main areas people generally will experience issues.

 The following video is posted on Wikipedia as an example to millions of people on how to perform a Burpee, I say: HOW NOT TO PERFORM A BURPEE

-Now, it’s not the fault of the person demonstrating, as I’m sure that this is how Royal H. Burpee intended the Burpee to be performed, but maybe he made a mistake because with a few simple adjustments the exercise could have been so much safer on the body.
+Now, it’s not the fault of the person demonstrating, as I’m sure that this is how Royal H. Burpee intended the Burpee to be performed, but this is the year 2000 something and with a few simple adjustments the exercise will be so much safer on the body.

 Can It Be Done Correctly?

-Yes, the Burpee can be done without placing too much stress on the areas discussed, it’s all to do with correct and different placement of the hands and feet than you’ve been taught.
+Yes, the Burpee can be done without placing too much stress on the areas discussed, it’s all to do with correct and different placement of the hands and feet than you might have been taught.
 I will explain exactly the adjustments you need to make to prevent some of the issues we’ve covered above.
 I’ll cover some beginner variations and also the safe variation.